NiDHiN-1908/customer-churn-sql-python/README.md

-ChurnIQ – Data-Driven Customer Retention System Overview
+# ChurnIQ – Data-Driven Customer Retention System
+## Overview

 ChurnIQ is an end-to-end customer churn prediction platform built using PostgreSQL, Python, and Machine Learning.
 It analyzes real-world telecom customer data and predicts which users are likely to churn, enabling businesses to take proactive retention actions.

-This project demonstrates a complete data science workflow:

-Database → Feature Engineering → Machine Learning → Business Dashboard
+Workflow: Database → Feature Engineering → Machine Learning → Business Dashboard

 Business Use Case